Equality for all Type 1 & Type 2 Diabetics

 Please join me in petitioning the HSE and Minister Harris to include this innovative life changing device to ALL diabetics on the LTI scheme.

-N A needs your help with “Health Service Executive (HSE): Equality for all Type 1 & Type 2 Diabetics”.
-Join N and 36 supporters today.
+John Burns needs your help with “Health Service Executive (HSE): Equality for all Type 1 & Type 2 Diabetics”.
+Join John and 36 supporters today.